xyegithub/myBlog/source/_posts/Transformer-and-BERT.md

 date: 2021-12-18 10:00:56
 password:
 summary:
-description: 作为NLP的入门，介绍Transformer和BERT.
+description: NLP, Transformer and BERT.
 categories:
+  - Machine Learning
   - Natural Language Processing
 tags:
   - Natural Language Processing
   - Transformer
   - BERT
 ---

-I will introduce transformer and BERT according to their original papers.
+I will introduce transformer and BERT according to their original papers. [^1] [^2]

-[^1] [^2]
+[^2]:

-[^2]:BERT: Pre-training of Deep Bidirectional Transformer for Language Understanding
+    BERT: Pre-training of Deep Bidirectional Transformer for Language Understanding

-[^1]:Attention is all you need
+[^1]: Attention is all you need

 Based on the two paper, we will also take the first step to NLP.

-# Transformer #
+# Transformer

-# BERT #
+# BERT